4-manifolds in 7-space

 We define the map by , where represents (for the standard identification ).

-It would be interesting to know if is smoothly or piecewise smoothly (PS) isotopic to for each .
+It would be interesting to know if or for any .

-- every PS embedding is PS isotopic to for some .
+- any PS embedding represents for some .

-- every smooth embedding is smoothly isotopic to for some and embedding .
+- any smooth embedding represents for some and .

-Example 2.4 (the Lambrechts torus).
-There is a smooth embedding whose complement is not homotopy equivalent to the complement of the standard embedding.
+Example 2.4 (The Lambrechts torus).
+There is an embedding whose complement is not homotopy equivalent to the complement of the standard embedding.

 Tex syntax error

-Take the Haefliger trefoil knot .
-Extend it to a conical embedding .
-By [Haefliger1962], the trefoil knot also extends to a smooth embedding [Skopenkov2006, Figure 3.7.a].
-These two extensions together form the Haefliger torus [Skopenkov2006, Figure 3.7.b].
+Take the Haefliger trefoil knot [Skopenkov2016t, Example 2.1].
+Extend it to a PL conical embedding .
+By [Haefliger1962, 4.2] the trefoil knot also extends to a proper smooth embedding into of the punctured torus (or disk with handle), see Figure 1.
+These two extensions together form the required PL embedding , see Figure 2 for .
+By [Boechat&Haefliger1970, p.165] this PL embedding is not PS isotopic to a smooth embedding.

-Theorem 3.2. (a) There are exactly two smooth isotopy classes of smooth embeddings (differing by a hyperplane reflection of ).
+Theorem 3.2. (a) There is only one embedding up to isotopy and a hyperplane reflection of .
+In other words, there are exactly two isotopy classes of embeddings (differing by composition with a hyperplane reflection of ).

-(b) For each pair of smooth embeddings and the embedding is smoothly isotopic to .
+(b) For any pair of embeddings and the embedding is isotopic to .

 4 The Boechat-Haefliger invariant

-Let be a closed connected orientable 4-manifold and an embedding.
+We give definitions in more generality because this is natural and is required for 3-manifolds in 6-space [Skopenkov2016t].
+Let be a closed connected orientable -manifold and an embedding.
 Fix an orientation on and an orientation on .

 Definition 4.1.
 The composition

-of the boundary map and the projection is an isomorphism, cf. [Skopenkov2008, the Alexander Duality Lemma].
-The inverse to this composition is the homology Alexander Duality isomorphism; it equals to the composition of the cohomology Alexander and Poincaré duality isomorphisms.
+of the boundary map and the projection is an isomorphism.
+This is well-known, see [Skopenkov2008, 2, the Alexander Duality Lemma].
+The inverse to this composition is `the homology Alexander Duality isomorphism'; it equals to the composition of the cohomology Alexander and Poincaré duality isomorphisms.

 Definition 4.2.
-A homology Seifert surface for is the image of the fundamental class .
-Define
+A `homology Seifert surface' for is the image of the fundamental class .

-Remark 4.3. (a) Take a small oriented disk whose intersection with consists of exactly one point of sign and such that .
-A meridian of is .
+Remark 4.3.
+Take a small oriented disk whose intersection with consists of exactly one point of sign and such that .
 A homology Seifert surface for is uniquely defined by the condition .

 whose image is the subset of even elements.